 Aladdin Rainbow allows users to magnify the text of books, magazines and newspapers.

-Magnifying lenses are located at the reference desks at all three libraries and are for in library use only.
+Magnifying lenses are located at the Public Service Desks at all three libraries and are for in library use only.

 Talking Book Program